 To be more specific, here is SSD loss function:

-\[L(x, c, l, g) = \frac{1}{N}(L_{conf}(x, c) +\alpha L_{loc}(x, l, g))\]In short, SSD loss function is formed by 2 sub losses: location loss and classification loss.
-While the first one is to form the location correction, the second one is to predict the class of this box.
-For the first loss, the authors use L1 regression to get the optimal value and for the second one, they simply use cross-entropy with (N+1) classes.
-Nothing fancy here.
+\[L(x, c, l, g) = \frac{1}{N}(L_{conf}(x, c) +\alpha L_{loc}(x, l, g))\]In short, SSD’s loss function is formed by 2 sub-losses: location loss and classification loss.
+The first one learns the location correction (offset regression), and the second one predicts the class of the box.
+In the original SSD paper, the location loss is Smooth L1, and the confidence loss is softmax cross-entropy over (N+1) classes (including background).

 About YOLO’s loss function: